azdavis/azdavis.net/posts/en/assume-recursion-works.md

 1. A list's element type can be any arbitrary type.
 2. Given some arbitrary element type, every element of a list must have that type.

-Note also that the `infixr` declaration following the `datatype` means that `::` is a right-associative infix operator.
+Note also that the `infixr` declaration following the `datatype` means that `::` is a right-associative infix operator with precedence 5.

 Finally, note that the built-in list literal syntax with `[]` and `,` is "syntax sugar" for the underlying list constructors.